-Mathematical and Puzzle Fonts
+Mathematical and Puzzle Fonts/Typefaces

-Below are three mathematical fonts,
+Below are several mathematical typefaces

-inspired by mathematical theorems or open problems.
+which are inspired by mathematical theorems or open problems.

 is itself a mathematical puzzle.

 All fonts are available to play with as web applications

 which run entirely in your (modern) browser, including iOS and Android.

 For more information, read our paper “Fun with Fonts: Algorithmic Typography”.

 - Each letter is a flat configuration of a Tangle of identical length, presented graphically or as a NSEW sequence.

 - Open problem: Can each letter be reconfigured to each other via simple moves?